Starlight Express: Act 2

 Moments before the race, Dinah, angry with how Electra treats her, disconnects from him.
 Electra quickly appeals to C.B. to take her place.
 The trains gather to watch what they expect will be a head-to-head final between Greaseball and Pearl and Electra and C.B..
 Suddenly, Rusty arrives with Dustin, and the marshals allow him to enter the race.
 The race is fast and furious.
 This time, the downhill track turns Dustin's weight into an advantage for Rusty.
 Greaseball struggles with an unwilling Pearl holding him back, and Electra uses all his power to disrupt his opponents.
-Electra zaps electricity at Greaseball but misses and injures Pearl.
-Greaseball, showing no concern, disconnects Pearl at full speed.
+Pearl is distracted by Rusty's presence, causing Greaseball to uncouple her at full speed.
 Rusty diverts from the race course just in time to save her but at the cost of falling into a distant third place.
-To avoid being disqualified for not having a coach, Greaseball starts to grapple with Electra over C.B.
-The fight degenerates into chaos, and Greaseball, Electra, and C.B. crash, allowing Rusty to win the race.
+The now partner-less Greaseball and Electra dispute over the lead but suddenly CB abandons Electra and couples up to Greaseball while the ensemble sings part of the chorus to "C.B." just like they did after he put the brakes on Rusty during the Uphill Final, leaving Electra to disappear backstage for the rest of the race.
+Rusty and Dustin are able to overtake and right next to the finish line Greaseball and CB crash, allowing Rusty to win the race.
 But instead of celebrating, he leaves immediately to find Pearl.
 Control warns that Rusty will cancel his lap of honor if he does not return quickly.

 Meanwhile, humiliated and infuriated, Electra leaves the race track, swearing never to return ("No Comeback").
 Greaseball and C.B. emerge in a tangled wreck.
 They lament the heavy toll their wreck and racing in general has taken on them ("One Rock 'n' Roll Too Many").
 Poppa demands that Greaseball and C.B. help find Rusty.
 Away from the other engines, Pearl fears that she caused Rusty to lose the race.
 She realises that of all the trains she's raced with, only Rusty acted selflessly towards her ("Only He").
 Rusty arrives.
 He tells Pearl that he won the race and confesses his love for her ("Only You").
 The other trains arrive.
 Greaseball finally apologises to Dinah for his behaviour, and they reconcile.
 Greaseball complains that he's finished as a racer, but Poppa offers to rebuild him into a steam engine.
 Control tries to assert some control, announcing that Rusty's lap of honour is cancelled.
 Tired of Control's behaviour, Poppa and the other engines tell Control to "shut it" and celebrate the second coming of steam power ("Light at the End of the Tunnel").